 Assist the District Archivist in finding appropriate materials for writing a District history.

+Leadership Development Committee

+The Leadership Development Committee and its Leadership Development Coordinator will work closely with the Governor and Zonta International Leadership Committee, to ensure all members of Zonta from club to District level receive ongoing leadership development training.

+Duties and responsibilities of the Leadership Development Committee include:

+Work with the Governor to ensure the District Board is trained.

+Ensure that club officers receive training.

+Ensure that District, Areas and clubs use the resources available in the Zonta Leadership Program.

+Evaluate District training classes, update as needed, determine need for other courses and develop them.

+Maintain the training area of the District 12’s website.

+Provide training, including online, group, and instructor-led as and when required.

+Be available as ongoing support to members in their leadership development for Zonta and beyond.

+Support the District Nominating Committee in identifying leadership skills that may be needed for future Zonta leaders and candidates.

 Other Appointments

 Committees

-The Governor, at her option, may choose to have other committees or sub-committees in addition to those specified herein.
+The Governor, at their option, may choose to have other committees or sub-committees in addition to those specified herein.
 Such committees or sub-committees shall be appointed as set forth in Section 3 A. above.

 Centurion

-The Governor, at her option, may appoint a Centurion, who holds office at the pleasure of the Governor who appoints her and works at the direction of the Governor as one of her advisors.
+The Governor, at their option, may appoint a Centurion, who holds office at the pleasure of the Governor who appoints their and works at the direction of the Governor as one of their advisors.

 District Conference and Governor’s